|Production of Recombinant Proteins and Antibodies|

 2. Production of recombinant proteins in insect cells.

 The Platform also offers the opportunity to produce recombinant proteins in baculovirus-infected cells of Spodoptera frugiperda or in stable transformed lines of Drosophila melanogaster Schneider cells.
 For the baculovirus system, the module performs the construction of the recombinant virus starting from a transfer vector and the production of high-titer stocks.
-This kind of service faces increasing demand, particularly for proteins from higher eukaryotes, such as proteins from parasites and viruses, that cannot be conveniently produced in an active form in microbial systems.
+This kind of service faces increasing demand, particularly for proteins from higher eukaryotes, such as proteins from parasites and viruses, which cannot be conveniently produced in an active form in microbial systems.

 3. Production of monoclonal antibodies